deadsnakes/python3.5/Doc/library/asyncio-task.rst

 .. image:: tulip_coro.png
    :align: center

-The "Task" is created by the :meth:`BaseEventLoop.run_until_complete` method when it gets a coroutine object instead of a task.
+The "Task" is created by the :meth:`AbstractEventLoop.run_until_complete` method when it gets a coroutine object instead of a task.

 The diagram shows the control flow, it does not describe exactly how things work internally.
-For example, the sleep coroutine creates an internal future which uses :meth:`BaseEventLoop.call_later` to wake up the task in 1 second.
+For example, the sleep coroutine creates an internal future which uses :meth:`AbstractEventLoop.call_later` to wake up the task in 1 second.

 InvalidStateError